CoryMut/Grubby/README.md

 Authorized visitors (admins) can upload comics.
 This was something I wanted to get right, as it was a major sticking point on the previous version of this site.
 The comic is first resized to a bunch of different sizes (to be used in the front-end via srcSet) with the goal of making the site more performant.
 Each resized image is then sent to a CDN hosted by DigitalOcean.
 Meanwhile, the user is provided with status updates for each step and is provided a clear error message communicating which step of the process caused an error.

+There are basic tests for the pivotal routes and components, but plans are underway to expand these tests and add some form of continuous integration.

 New features will continue to be added, including an eventual transfer to the regular grubbythegrape domain.
 If you have any feedback or questions or a great idea of something to add, I can be reached at cory@corymutchler.com

 Stack: